riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 ### 3b Generate a token for access _(you can use an existing token if you have one)_
 Now, setup the CLI.
 Get an Astra token ready for this step.
 Tokens are used to securely authenticate and issue commands.

-After passing the token to Astra CLI, Astra handles everything else for you.
 Use the following action to create a token if you don't already have one.

 **Recommended role:** _"Organization Administrator"_

 <<createToken>>

 Use the setup command.
-Pass in your token when asked and load some data!
+Pass in your token when prompted and load some data!

 📘 **Command to execute**